back to Blog

 Margin

-The difference between wholesale cost and selling price.
+The difference between a product’s cost and its selling price.

 Markup

-The percentage added to wholesale cost to determine retail price.
+The percentage added to cost to determine a selling price.

 Minimum Order Quantity (MOQ)

 The minimum quantity or dollar amount required per wholesale order.
-Example: A supplier might require an MOQ of 24 units per style before accepting an order from a retailer.
+For example, a supplier may require an MOQ of 24 units per style before accepting an order.

 N